kaiewiggins/kaiewiggins.github.io/_posts/2019-05-02-My-new-favourite-thing.md

 All the storytellers (guest speakers) had these personalized introduction videos (also: we got to walk on stage to epic film soundtracks.)
 Total celebrity moment!
 Plus the festival had it's own theme song (and later, music video!)

+I was so busy connecting with everyone, I didn't really get around to taking any decent pictures, but you can find some of the videos and images from the festival [here](https://www.facebook.com/Orchids-Childrens-Literature-Fest-392001844713668/).

 The team worked so hard—just nonstop running around to make it all happen (one even broke her leg and kept going!!) and it was cool to hear how the whole thing came about because they're encouraged to come up with creative, ambitious projects.

 Some sessions were standing-room only, but one of my favourites was near the end of the festival when only four kids showed up and we got to just circle up chairs and chat writing for a couple hours.
 Brilliant.